It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 The first sign of the disorder is usually high blood pressure.

-In severe pre-eclampsia, placental abruption can also occur with serious consequences for both mother and baby.
+In severe pre-eclampsia, placental abruption can also have severe consequences for both mother and baby.

-If not managed correctly, severe pre-eclampsia can progress to swelling of the brain, which can lead to a seizure.
+If not managed correctly, severe pre-eclampsia can progress to swelling of the brain, leading to a seizure.

 This complication of preeclampsia is called eclampsia.